froxenfather/FrozenOverhaul/README.md

 ## 🧊 Stay Frosty!

+Planned Updates:
+Polishing Iridescent (new spectral card, overwrite wheel and aura localization, iridescent joker tag) 5/2/2025 Wild Card Rework: 5/3/2025
+Ceramic Cards
+Negative Card Balancing and Rework
+Legendary Joker Rework (Yorick, Perkeo, Triboulet) ^Mult Jokers (cavendish rework)
+Legendary Part 2 (Chicot, Canio)
+Voucher Rework (voucher tags give a free voucher in the next shop) Showmans Stage Voucher (Vouchers can re-appear in the shop) Bazarr Voucher (+1 booster pack, +1 voucher)

+More Xmult Jokers and Various Jokers

+More Editions?
+Plague Card?
+We shall see from there!

 > *Frozen Overhaul is all about balancing power, control, and fun while staying true to the original flavor of Balatro.
 Whether you're pushing past Ante 20 or theorycrafting powerful new builds — there's something cool here for everyone.*

 ---